Blasphemy in Pakistan: Public opinion

 Pakistani human rights activists say that charges of blasphemy are being used to harass minorities and settle personal conflicts.
 Harshil Mehta, South Asia's political observer, has commented that it is "an urgent need to replace these laws" in his article in Outlook.
-If the Islamic Republic, he wrote, "wants to prove itself as a haven for religious freedom, then it must ban these regressive laws."
+If the Islamic Republic, he wrote, "wants to prove itself as a haven for religious freedom, then it must ban these regressive laws".

-Selected cases

-Arrests and death sentences issued for blasphemy laws in Pakistan go back to the late 1980s and early 90s.
-Despite the implementation of these laws, no one has yet been executed by the order of the courts or governments as to date, only imprisoned to await a verdict or killed at the hands of felons who were convinced that the suspects were guilty.

-According to Sohail Khattak and Noman Ahmed of 'The Express Tribune, Pakistan', in 2014 Professor Dr Muhammad Shakil Auj, the then officiating dean of Islamic Studies Faculty at the University of Karachi was gunned down.
-Police investigators suspected likely involvement of his own colleagues including one previous dean in texting and circulating blasphemy charges with message 'sar tan se juda (Beheading is the punishment)' against Auj, being not happy with the orientation of his research.

-Some of the widely reported cases were: